 Meanwhile, five-time champion Maria Sharapova, who breezed past several excessively muscular also-rans in the first week, scraped through to the quarter finals over her compatriot Alona Bondarenko.
 Sharapova forged an early lead with her searing blonde strokes but was pegged back by Bondarenko’s superbly tanned thighs and only won on a tie break after her orgasmic shriek was preferred to Bondarenko’s guttural moan.
 Sharapova then made the semi finals by outscoring Dominika Cibulkova in straight legs.

-Many Prettiness observers have said that this should be the year of pony-tailed Danish stunner Caroline Wozniacki.
-However, some say that whilst she has often flattered to deceive in brightly coloured clothing, Wozniacki’s body simply does not suit the all-white dresses required to take Wimbledon.
-China’s Li Na is also not given much chance; her recent victory in a French beauty tournament dismissed as a typically perverse French preference for skinny legs.
+Many Prettiness observers have said that this could be the year of pony-tailed Danish stunner Caroline Wozniacki.
+However, some say that whilst Wozniacki has often flattered to deceive in brightly coloured clothing, her body simply does not suit the all-white dresses required to take Wimbledon.
+China’s Li Na is also not given much chance, and her recent victory in a French beauty tournament has been dismissed as a typically perverse French preference for skinny legs.

 ‘It’s anyone’s contest now,’ said renowned sports analyst Tim Henman, who happened to be in town to cover a mens’ sporting contest.
 ‘I quite fancy Jankovic, or Maria Kirilenko, or Jelena Dokic – actually I just fancy them all, to be honest.
 Except Simona Halep, obviously.
 I’m told she actually had a breast reduction so that she could play tennis better.
 Honestly, what was the silly mare thinking of?’